unitedcoresystems/Bootcampclass-2023/Projects/Project-06_Automation/2.Ansible_configuration/Step-03.md

 perform the same task: install wireshark utility (or make sure it is updated to the latest version) on your RHEL 8 and Ubuntu servers.
 It uses root user to perform this task and respective package manager: yum for RHEL 8 and apt for Ubuntu.

 Feel free to update this playbook with following tasks:

-Feel free to update this playbook with following tasks: